From Ohio History Central

-By the third week of May 1863, the Northern troops had driven the Confederates into Vicksburg.
+By the third week of May 1863, the Union troops had driven the Confederates into Vicksburg.
 A siege began, which lasted from May 22, 1863 to July 4, 1863.
 At the start of July, Confederate troops and civilians were starving.
 Many people survived by eating rats and other animals in the city.
 Pemberton surrendered his army on July 4, 1863.
-This victory followed the North's victory at the Battle of Gettysburg on July 3, 1863 and helped increase Union morale.
+This victory followed the Union victory at the Battle of Gettysburg on July 3, 1863 and helped increase Union morale.
 In the siege of Vicksburg and the battles leading up to the siege, Grant lost over four thousand men.
-The Southern military lost over thirty-five thousand soldiers.
+The Confederate military lost over thirty-five thousand soldiers.

 - Ballard, Michael B. Vicksburg: The Campaign that Opened the Mississippi.
 Chapel Hill: University of North Carolina Press, 2004.

 - Dee, Christine, ed.
 Ohio's War: The Civil War in Documents.
 Athens: Ohio University Press, 2007.